imeka/nnls/README.md

 ## Advantages

 - It has been used several millions of times and it will be used billions of times quite soon.
 I work with 3D images and each image I see contains around 1 million voxels.
-For a specific algorithm, I just call `nnls` 2 times for each voxel.
+For a specific algorithm, I need to call `nnls` 2 times for each voxel.
+Several of those images has been tested and compared with the original Fortran version.
-- There's no `unsafe`
+- There's no `unsafe` and it is forbidden to use any.

 ## Problems

+- This is not idiomatic Rust.
+I tried cleaning and enhancing the code but this is not always possible.
 - I use [ndarray](https://github.com/rust-ndarray/ndarray).
 You might prefer something else.
 I do not plan to change this but you're welcome to discuss it.
 - I currently receive reference to owned data instead of views.
 Just open an issue or a PR if you need views.
 - There are currently 3 `panic!` in the code because there are 3 code paths in the original code which use `goto` that I couldn't translate properly to Rust.
 I planned to handle those cases but it